Steve Braunias

 Steven Carl Braunias (born 20 June 1960) is a New Zealand author, columnist, journalist and editor.
-He is the author of 11 books.
+He is the author of 14 books.

 Early life and family

 Braunias was born in New Zealand to an Austrian immigrant father and a New Zealand-born mother.
 He is the younger brother of artist Mark Braunias.

 He grew up in Mount Maunganui reading Shoot magazine, Roy of the Rovers and Tiger and Scorcher comic books.
 These would come to influence his later columns through the comic characters' names.
-He attended the Wellington Polytechnic (now Massey University) journalism course in 1980 but did not graduate.
+Braunias was educated at Mount Maunganui College, and then attended the Wellington Polytechnic (now Massey University) journalism course in 1980 but did not graduate.

 Career

 Braunias has worked as editor of Capital Times, feature writer at Metro magazine, deputy editor of the New Zealand Listener and senior writer at The Sunday Star-Times.
 He was also staff writer at Metro magazine, and syndicated a weekly satirical diary to six Fairfax newspapers.
 For several years he collaborated with photographer Jane Ussher on a series of travel stories for North & South magazine.

 Braunias was editor-in-residence at the Waikato Institute of Technology school of journalism in Hamilton for eight years, and is life president of the Hamilton Press Club.

 He has written for satirical television series Eating Media Lunch and The Unauthorised History of New Zealand.
 The $35,000 Braunias received from the 2010 CLNZ Writers' Award enabled him to work on Civilisation: 20 Places at the Edge of the World, an affectionate travel book about 20 small towns published in November 2012 by Awa Press.

 He currently works as a staff writer for the New Zealand Herald, and literary editor for the New Zealand current affairs website Newsroom.
 He is also the publisher of Luncheon Sausage Books.
 He has been books editor of the New Zealand Listener, and editor of The Spinoff review of books.